 The Graduate (1967), 106 minutes, D: Mike Nichols

-Acclaimed, satirical coming-of-age romantic drama/comedy about a shy, naive college graduate confronting the real world.
-In the late '60s, a confused, vulnerable college graduate Benjamin Braddock (Dustin Hoffman) is uncertain about his future, reacting with passive rebellion.
-Without ambition or responsibility, he receives career advice from his suburban family's associates - "plastics" - a catchword for an entire generation, just days after receiving his diploma.
-While seduced by the wife of his father's business partner - a rapacious "Mrs. Robinson" (Anne Bancroft), he falls in love with her engaged daughter (Katharine Ross).
+Acclaimed, satirical, ground-breaking, coming-of-age romantic drama/comedy about a shy, naive college graduate confronting the real world.
+In the late '60s, a confused, alienated, idealistic, and vulnerable college graduate Benjamin Braddock (Dustin Hoffman in a breakthrough performance) was uncertain about his future and struggling to find his future place in life, reacting with passive rebellion.
+Without ambition or responsibility after a spoiled, upper-class upbringing, he received career advice from his overbearing suburban family's associates - "plastics" - a catchword for an entire generation, just days after receiving his diploma.
+While seduced by the wife of his father's business partner - a rapacious alcoholic named "Mrs. Robinson" (Anne Bancroft), he fell in love with her engaged daughter Elaine (Katharine Ross).
+Ultimately, he stole Elaine away from marriage to another man in the climactic finale.
 The influential and popular film, with a hit Simon and Garfunkel soundtrack, became an emotional touchstone for an entire generation.
 This film established Mike Nichols as a major director and was Hoffman's first major role.
 Buck Henry, appearing in the film as a hotel clerk, co-wrote the influential screenplay, based on the novel by Charles Webb.

 Guess Who's Coming to Dinner (1967), 108 minutes, D: Stanley Kramer